Make a big impression with your small talk

 Recently, a friend of mine was queuing for the water cooler at work when he politely let a female colleague fill up her flask first.
 ‘Go ahead, I’ve got a big one,’ he muttered absent-mindedly, motioning towards his water bottle.
-The woman burst out laughing and he, stunned into a silence on realising his faux pas, now buys a fresh bottle each day to avoid the water cooler.
-Office small talk fail.
+The woman burst out laughing and he was stunned into a silence on realising his faux pas.
+Water cooler small talk fail.

-Has solitude (and social media) meant I’ve lost the knack of good conversation?
+With freelance, hot desking and solitary work on the up, it wouldn’t be surprising if our small talk was getting worse.
+Has solitude (and social media) meant we’ve lost the knack of good conversation?
 And is it possible to get it back?

 BUSINESS AND PLEASURE